 Consider fostering and adopting

 Fostering a pet before adopting can be a great way to determine if you’re ready for the commitment.
-Chat to your local shelter to find out if they have this option and what you can do if you want to adopt the dog permanently.
+Chat with your local shelter to find out if they have this option and what you can do if you want to adopt the dog permanently.
 Adopting is always a great choice.

 Now that you’ve made the choice to become a dog owner, there are a few basic steps to follow to look after your new pup.

 Puppy-proof your home

 Almost the same as baby-proofing.
 Your four-footed baby loves to explore and chew whatever crosses its path.
 Make sure that the exploration areas are safe.
 In the beginning, it might be a better idea to keep your dog in a specific area in your house where it cannot do too much damage or get hurt.

 Make sure there are no poisonous houseplants around such as mistletoe, poinsettia, amaryllis, and holly.
 Lock up cleaning supplies and medicines.
 Block access to elevated porches, balconies, and decks.
 Also, keep the toilet lid closed, secure electrical cords, and remove any plastic materials.